 When your head pressure is very intense and seems to last, it may be in your best interests to call a doctor.
 Even though it may be anxiety related, there is no reason to risk your health and no harm in seeing someone that can examine you.

 But in many cases, head pressure can be caused by anxiety.
+Both one time head pressure and constant head pressure may be anxiety related.
 If you haven't yet, take my 7 minute anxiety test, so you can see the way that anxiety may be affecting you and how it can be treated.

 The key thing to remember is that if your head pressure is anxiety related, it's not dangerous.
 It's simply your body responding to severe stress.
 In addition, when you suffer from anxiety, it's not uncommon for your head pressure to get worse the more you worry about it.